Which is the best retail marketing solution for you?

 7. Gondola display unit

-Gondolas are larger 1 to 4-sided, free-standing shelving units that appear in larger open areas of a store.
-Meant to house items for as long as needed, they can have repositionable shelves which allow for more than one type of packaging to be displayed.
-While they typically are made from metal, there are numerous options for brands to promote through graphics, scenery and attractive color schemes.
+Gondolas are larger, free-standing shelving units with one to four sides, placed in open areas of a store.
+Designed to hold items for as long as needed, they often have adjustable shelves to display different types of packaging.
+While they're usually made of metal, brands can promote themselves through graphics, scenery, and attractive color schemes.

 Gondola for a personal care set